-Through our partnership with our retirement plan administrator, TIAA, the University provides a retirement benefit that is among the most generous of its peer organizations.
-Upon reaching your one-year anniversary, you will begin receiving a University contribution of 10% of your base salary toward your retirement, subject to University policy and the terms of the plan.
+Through our partnership with our retirement plan administrator, TIAA, the University provides a generous retirement benefit.
+Upon reaching your one-year anniversary, you will begin receiving a University contribution of 10 percent of your base salary toward your retirement, subject to the annual maximum as determined by the Noncontributory Retirement Plan.
 If you are coming from another four-year institution, you may be eligible to waive your one-year waiting period.
 The waiver form and directions are available below.
 You also contribute directly to your future financial security when you contribute to the Voluntary Retirement Plan.

 On this page: